LandSandBoat/lsb-wiki/Server-installation-setup---misc.-(updates,-common-issues,-etc.)-[Windows-10].md

 ---

+Make your character a Game Master:

+Execute HeidiSQL > connect to your database > select "chars" > "Data" tab > "gmlevel" column > modify the value from 0 to 5 (maximum level) > close HeidiSQL.

+Change zone in game to apply.

+Type "!command" in game (refer to the \topaz\scripts\commands folder for a list of commands).

+!togglegm: no more aggro.
+!togglegm + /anon: invisible through /search.
+!hide: invisible to players.

+---

 How to change your loader password:

 Execute HeidiSQL > select your session and connect to it > select "tpzdb" > select the "accounts" table > "Query" tab > enter the following line: